lxxilyd/cloudflared/README.md

 ## Contributing

-1. Open issues or PRs against **`custom-change`** for any improvements to workflows, docs, or configs.
+1. Open issues or PRs against **`custom/patch`** for any improvements to workflows, docs, or configs.
 2. Upstream bugs/features should still be filed against [cloudflare/cloudflared](https://github.com/cloudflare/cloudflared).